SAARTHI

 Overview

-This gap in patient management at the grassroots level became our starting point for Saarthi.
+This gap — between complex hospital systems and the everyday tools of grassroots workers — became the starting point for Saarthi.

 Solution